cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 scams	and	frauds.

-- The	cost	of	cybercrime	and	cyber	security	is	estimated	in	millions	and	billions	of	dollars[^footnote8].
+- The	cost	of	cybercrime	and	cyber	security	is	estimated	in	millions	and	billions	of	dollars[Note 8](#note-8).
 However,	estimations	don’t	explain	the	privacy	and	security	implications	of	the	technology, and	don’t	put	the	risks	into	a	helpful	perspective.